ItsLatesh/Web-based-Pneumonia-detection-using-machine-learning/README.md

 other explicit usefulness that characterize what a framework should achieve.
 Social necessities depicting all the situations where the framework utilizes the useful prerequisites are caught being used cases.
-If a new user, then register by giving personal details like name, age, address, phone number, email and pssword.
+If a new user, then register by giving personal details like name, age, address, phone number, email and password.

 Deploying the model
  Deploying the model into an existing production environment to make practical business decissions based on data.
 In order to start using a model for practical decision-making, it need